hindu-comm/weblogs/manasataramgini/2016/07/2016-07-22_turning-of-the-turkic-wheel-unmattabhisae1b983dhi-battles-won-battles-lost-and-march-of-marunmada.md

 smiled and then said: “It’s no doubt a victory with a big kill ratio in our favor.
 But what do we have to show for the victory?
 It’s no different from the Bangladesh war where we are back to square one.”
-We thought of the above history and nodded in agreement.
+We thoughtof the above history andnodded in agreement.
 By that we do not mean that we should not fight and win wars against the army of Islam but as long as our people continue to not know the objectives of the war against the army of Islam such victories are mostly empty (though certainly better than a defeat).
 There is more to be learned from the above history but that is only for the discerning.